geo-data/cesium-terrain-builder/README.md

 input DEM.

 As well as creating terrain tiles, the tool can also be used for generating tiles in GDAL supported formats using the `--output-format` option.
-Tiles can be created in either Web Mercator or Global Geodetic projections using the `--profile` option.
-Note that when generating terrain tiles for use in Cesium the defaults should not be changed!
+This provides similar functionality to the [`gdal2tiles.py`](http://www.gdal.org/gdal2tiles.html) script.
+Tiles can be created in either Web Mercator or Global Geodetic projections using the `--profile` option.  e.g.

+    terrain-build --output-format JPEG --profile mercator \
+      --output-dir ./jpeg-tiles RGB-image.tif

+An interesting variation on this is to specify `--output-format VRT` in order to generate GDAL Virtual Rasters: these can be useful for debugging and are easily modified programatically.

 ```
 Usage: terrain-build [options] GDAL_DATASOURCE